GerritCodeReview/plugins_healthcheck/README.md

 - ts: epoch timestamp in millis of the test
 - elapsed: elapsed time in millis to perform the check
+- querychanges: check that Gerrit can query changes
 - reviewdb: check that Gerrit can connect and query ReviewDb
 - projectslist: check that Gerrit can list projects
 - jgit: check that Gerrit can access repositories

 Each check returns a JSON payload with the following information:

 - ts: epoch timestamp in millis of the individual check
 - elapsed: elapsed time in millis to complete the check
 - result: result of the health check

   - passed: the check passed successfully
   - failed: the check failed with an error
   - timeout: the check took too long and timed out